Frank-Fluit/Weatherstation-Frank/README.md

-## Persoonlijk Leerdoelen (proces)
-- Meer zelfstandig werken?
-- Het grote plaatje in het oog blijven houden

-## Technisch Leerdoel (tools, frameworks, etc.):
+## Technical learninggoals (tools, frameworks, etc.):
-- Ervaring opdoen met het Django framework
+- Getting experience with the Django Framework
-- Ervaring opdoen met een Python project
+- Getting more experience with a Python project
-- Ervaring opdoen met numpy & pandas packages
+- Getting experience with the numpy & pandas packages

 ## Start Frontend server